jamesroutley/routley.io/content/posts/bespoke-software-rss-aggregator.md

 ---
 title: "Bespoke software, and a really simple RSS aggregator"
-date: 2020-05-23T10:01:41+01:00
+date: 2020-05-25T10:01:41+01:00
-draft: true
 ---

 This week I built myself an RSS[^rss] aggregator[^aggregator].
-There are a couple of blogs or websites that are written by friends, or are of high enough quality that I want to read everything published on them, not just the things that are popular enough make their way to me via Hacker News or similar.
-FIXME sentence needs work
+There are a couple of websites that are written by friends, or are of high enough quality that I want to read everything published on them, not just the things that are popular enough make their way to me via Hacker News or similar.

 I had fun building it, and I think its design is interesting, so let's take a look at how it works.
 I'll also use it as an example to talk about the sort of